 Kempsville became the county seat of Princess Anne County in 1775.
 The Court House was later used as a Baptist church.
 In the old part of the village there were two churches, Emmanuel Episcopal, which was once a part of the Old Donation Parish, and Kempsville Baptist church, organized in 1814.
 Pleasant Hall, built in 1797, is one of the area's most outstanding homes.

 Kempsville Elementary was built in 1961.
-The school was renovated in August of 2001 and completed in 2003.
+The school was renovated in August 2001, and completed in 2003.

 Kempsville Meadows Elementary